 Explores the art of cooking, including international dishes, fundamentals of ingredients, and catering techniques.
-This course stimulates the imagination, brings out originality, and perfects skills, from the initial concept to purchasing, preparation, and culinary presentations.
+This course stimulates the imagination, brings out originality, and perfects skills, from the initial concept to purchasing, preparation, and presentation of foods.

-Note: Chefs uniform required to be purchased for culinary lab
+Note: Chefs uniform required to be purchased for culinary lab - contact department on process to order uniforms before first class session.